oonisim/linux-setup/README.md

 Ansible itself relies on Python.
 Use Python 3 as Python 2 is end of support.

 ### pip
-Make use of the user site packages instead of system site packages.

 Install Ansible relies on pip.
 See [PyPA pip installation](https://pip.pypa.io/en/stable/installing/). pip installation is looked after in the 01_prerequisite module setup.sh via get-pip.py.